What is a Sports Rehabilitator?

 - Provide appropriate sport and remedial massage in a sport & exercise context

-- Plan and implement appropriate rehabilitation programmes
+- Plan and implement appropriate rehabilitation programme

-What conditions can Sports Therapy treat?
+What conditions can a Sports Rehabilitator treat?

-How does Sport Therapy work?
+How does Sport Rehabilitator work?

 Athletic training schedules aim to enhance skill, strength, stamina, suppleness and speed by gradually increasing the level of exertion.
 This subjects the body to controlled overuse which can create problems and imbalances in the soft tissues.
 These muscle imbalances often go undiagnosed until they are serious enough to cause pain or discomfort.

-A Sports Therapist can integrate physiotherapy and sports massage into their support of you and also devise and support the delivery of performance, agility and strength programmes, for individuals or sports teams who want to get more from their training and enhance their performance.
+A Sports Rehabilitator can integrate physiotherapy and sports massage into their support of you and also devise and support the delivery of performance, agility and strength programmes, for individuals or sports teams who want to get more from their training and enhance their performance.
 See our Sports Injury & Performance Service for details.